 DEA National Drug Take Back Day, Shredding Event

-In addition, this is a donation spot for the Peninsula Food Bank.
+In addition, this is a donation spot for a local food pantry.
 We are accepting non-perishable canned/boxed food items to serve the needs of the hungry in our area.

 Information about the Drug Take Back event in York County is available by calling the York-Poquoson Sheriff's Office at (757) 890-3630.